DevExpress/dotnet-eud/dashboard-for-web/articles/web-dashboard-designer-mode/binding-dashboard-items-to-data/binding-dashboard-items-to-data-in-olap-mode.md

 ---
 title: Binding Dashboard Items to Data in OLAP Mode
 ---
+# Binding Dashboard Items to Data in OLAP Mode
 In OLAP mode, the cube schema is fetched automatically, and the **Data Sources** page of the [dashboard menu](../../../../dashboard-for-web/articles/web-dashboard-designer-mode/ui-elements/dashboard-menu.md) displays the entire OLAP cube structure.

 ![wdd-data-sources-page-olap](../../../images/Img126320.png)